 In addition, San Francisco Law School’s graduates include many renowned California attorneys who have distinguished themselves in private practice as well as in public service as district attorneys and public defenders.

-As a fully accredited branch campus of San Francisco Law School, San Diego Law School is in the process of building on a tradition of more than 100 years of legal education.
+As a fully accredited branch campus of the San Francisco Law School, San Diego is in the process of building on a tradition of more than 100 years of legal education.
 San Francisco Law School rose from the 1906 earthquake and fire to serve the business and opportunity populations of San Francisco.
-San Diego Law School is ready to write its own chapter.
+The San Diego campus of San Francisco Law School is ready to write its own chapter.

-San Diego Law School is the first California-accredited law school in the San Diego area.
+The San Diego campus of SFLS is the first California-accredited law school in the San Diego area.
 The small classes, affordable tuition and financial assistance for qualified students make it a viable option for those who prefer an academic atmosphere in which a great degree of personal attention is the norm.